hoffmann-muki/llm-state-actor-bias/lib/conflibert/README.md

 ## Overview

 This module provides ConfliBERT-based classification that:
-- Uses the same prompting strategy interface as Ollama models (zero_shot, few_shot, explainable)
+- Integrates with the repository's prompting strategy interface (for experiment organization)
-- Outputs results in the same format as the Ollama pipeline
+- Produces results in the standard repository format
-- Works with downstream analysis tools (per_class_metrics, counterfactual analysis)
+- Is compatible with downstream analysis tools (per_class_metrics, counterfactual)
 - Organizes results in strategy-specific subdirectories

-**Note:** ConfliBERT uses its own internal text encoding, so the prompting strategies serve an organizational/documentation purpose rather than directly influencing the model's behavior.

 ## Usage